 An introduction to mathematical physics at an intermediate level, with emphasis on functions which have been developed to aid in analyzing problems in physics and engineering.
-Beginning with a review of complex numbers and partial differentiation, topics include Fourier series, series solution of selected differential equations, Legendre, Bessel, and other orthogonal functions, partial differential equations, and functions of a complex variable.
-(Prereq.: 122 or consent of instructor; MAT 224 or equivalent)
+Beginning with a review of complex numbers and partial differentiation, topics include Fourier series, series solution of selected differential equations, Legendre, Bessel and other orthogonal functions, partial differential equations and functions of a complex variable.
+(Three one-hour lectures.
+Prereq.: 122 or consent of instructor, MAT 224 or 245 or equivalent.)